 Success Stories and Million Dollar Verdicts by Florida Cruise Ship Rape Lawyer John H. (Jack) Hickey

-Proudly Representing the city of Miami, nearby areas of Florida and Nationwide
+Proudly Representing Cruise Ship Cases in Miami, Nearby Areas of Florida and Nationwide

 Last year alone, we had 2 trials against cruise lines for cruise ship accidents.
 We won both.
 In the first, we obtained a judgment in favor of our client against Carnival for $3.93M.
 The Amended Findings of Fact and Conclusions of Law are at Kaba v.
 Carnival Corporation, ___ F. Supp.
 3d ___ (2011 WL 5402674 (S.D.Fla.)).
 That was a case in which a passenger slipped and fell on the Lido Deck of the Carnival Pride cruise ship resulting in a fractured patella (knee cap) and 6 surgeries.

 The second trial was in a case against Celebrity Cruise Lines, which is owned by Royal Caribbean Cruise Lines.
 That trial resulted in a settlement on the last day of trial for $800,000.
 That was a case in which a seat of a stool in the spa came off when the passenger sat on the seat.
 The passenger fell back 4 to 5 feet onto the floor and hurt her back.
 She had back pain and some treatment and then back surgery more than 6 years later.

 And those were just the trials last year.
 That does not include settlements without trials including one settlement alone for $6 million.

 $2.59 million jury verdict against the Mandarin Oriental Hotel and Central Parking for the negligence of a valet driver pinning a pedestrian, a lawyer from Brazil, between cars.
 Read more about this case in our In The News section.